-This sparsely populated area along the eastern shores of Quebec, is home to four Cree communities of indigenous people to the region.
-The communities are Waskaganish, Eastmain, Chisasibi, and of course, Wemindji, with a population of about 1200.
+This sparsely populated area along the eastern shores of Quebec is home to four Cree communities of indigenous people to the region.
+The communities are Waskaganish, Eastmain, Chisasibi, and Wemindji, with a population of about 1200.

 They preserve many important traditions that remind them that their land supplies all they need for survival.